 - Speaking of which, do let the cake fully cool before slicing into it.
 My best results have come from allowing the baked cake to cool overnight on the counter.
 It’ll remove much more easily from pan the next morning, and the texture is amazing.

-- The riper your bananas, the better your cake will taste.
+- The more ripe your bananas are, the better your cake will taste.

 - Don’t bake until toothpick inserted in center comes out totally clean, as that sometimes leads to over-baking.
 Once your toothpick comes out with a few tiny tender crumbs still attached, your cake is done.